new-AF/react-redux-binary-decimal-hex-converter/README.md

 App to convert

-- binary to decimal.
+- binary numbers to decimal.
-- binary to hexadecimal.
+- binary numbers to hexadecimal.

 and

-- decimal to binary.
+- decimal numbers to binary.
-- decimal to hexadecimal.
+- decimal numbers to hexadecimal.

 and

-- hexadecimal to binary.
+- hexadecimal numbers to binary.
-- hexadecimal to decimal.
+- hexadecimal numbers to decimal.

 [Select the project and try it live!](https://new-af.github.io/)